Chillu1/ModiBuff/README.md

 Modifiers are the core backend part of the library, they are the things that are applied to entities with effects on certain actions.
 Ex.
 Init, Interval, Duration, Stack.
 You should **NOT** use the Modifier class directly, but instead use the recipe system.
 Recipe system fixes a lot of internal complexity of setting up modifiers for you.

-It's possible to use the Modifier class directly in cases where you'd want multiple interval/duration components.
+[//]: # (It's possible to use the Modifier class directly in cases where you'd want multiple interval/duration components.)

 > Note: Currently it's impossible to use internal modifiers directly with the library, since the systems rely on the recipe system
 > (pooling).
 This will be changed in the near future.